 MEV Bots & Uniswap Arbitrage: Sandwich Attacks in DeFi

-Ever wondered why your Uniswap trade sometimes gets a worse price than expected?
+Why your Uniswap trade sometimes gets a worse price than you expected?
 You might be up against a MEV bot running a sandwich attack.
 In 2025, automated trading bots are everywhere in DeFi, and understanding how they work is key to protecting your assets and even profiting from the new landscape.

 This article breaks down: